Honoring the Alzheimer’s Association’s “Longest Day”

 My family has been affected by Alzheimer’s disease.
 Has yours?
-Alzheimer’s is one of the nation’s leading epidemics, and chances are that your family has been affected, as well.
+Alzheimer’s is one of the country’s leading epidemics and chances are, your family has been affected as well.

-Let’s stand together to raise awareness and find a cure for the disease on the Alzheimer’s Association’s “The Longest Day” and during June’s Alzheimer’s and Brain Awareness Month.
+Let’s stand together to find a cure and raise awareness for the disease on the Alzheimer’s Association’s “The Longest Day” and during June’s Alzheimer’s and Brain Awareness Month.

-Since it is the 6th leading cause of death in the U.S. and the only cause of death among the top 10 in the U.S. that cannot be prevented or even slowed — the nation needs to begin preparing now.
+Since Alzheimer’s is the only cause of death among the top 10 in the U.S. that cannot be prevented or even slowed, the nation needs to begin preparing now.
 But what can we do?

-Alzheimer’s is a debilitating disease that robs loved ones of their memories as the plaque spreads throughout their brains, making strangers of loved ones.
+Alzheimer’s is a debilitating disease that robs loved ones of their cognitive skills and memories as Alzheimer’s plaque spreads throughout their brains, making strangers of loved ones.
 The Longest Day exists for family members, friends and those touched by Alzheimer’s to show support for parents and senior loved ones with the disease.

 How will you participate in the Longest Day?
-I, for one, plan on dancing with my children as two of their great-grandmothers have been afflicted with Alzheimer’s.
-Share a story about how you will participate in the comments below.
+We’d like to hear your plans and stories about how you will participate in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.